 Paolo has performed organ recitals at venues such as St. Thomas Church Fifth Avenue in New York and St. Eustache in Paris, and he has been a regular organ recitalist at the Metropolitan Museum of Art, including a 10-recital residency in 2010-11.

-He served as Director of Music & Organist at St. Paul’s United Methodist Church in Houston, directing a vibrant music program in the Anglican tradition comprising St. Paul’s Choir (80 members), Choral Scholars, children’s choirs & RSCM program, Whitechapel change-ringing bells, organ recitals, lectures, a chamber music series, fine arts academy, choral concerts and residencies in the U.S. and Europe.
+He served as Director of Music & Organist at St. Paul’s United Methodist Church in Houston, directing a music program in the Anglican tradition comprising St. Paul’s Choir, Choral Scholars, children’s choirs & RSCM program, Whitechapel change-ringing bells, organ recitals, lectures, a chamber music series, fine arts academy, choral concerts and residencies in the U.S. and Europe.

 He was previously Associate Director of Music at St. Bartholomew’s Church, New York, where he helped oversee one of the nation’s pre-eminent church music programs.
-He directed the Boy & Girl Choristers and played the Aeolian-Skinner organ, one of the world’s largest.
+He directed the Boy & Girl Choristers and played the Aeolian-Skinner organs of the Chapel and Church, the latter being one of the world’s largest.